Blurryface: Release

 On March 17, 2015, the band announced the album's title, track listing and release date.
 The band's fans crashed their website attempting to pre-order the album.
-The band released their new single "Fairly Local" on the same day accompanied by its music video which premiered on the official Fueled by Ramen YouTube channel.
+The lead single "Fairly Local" was released on the same day, accompanied by a music video which premiered on the official Fueled by Ramen YouTube channel.
 On February 3, 2017, the band released the music video for "Heavydirtysoul", which was uploaded as audio only in 2015, and released as a single on December 9, 2016.

 On April 6, the band released the second single of the album, "Tear in My Heart", with an official music video released through YouTube.
 "Tear in My Heart" was released to radio on April 14, 2015.
-The third single, "Stressed Out", was released on April 28 with a music video.
-On May 4, 2015, the band posted a YouTube video streaming the audio of the album's 6th track, "Lane Boy", and released "Ride" seven days later through the same media; both were also singles, being released on the 4th and 12th, respectively.
-Between the 11th and the 14th the band toured the UK.
-The music video for "Ride" was released on May 14, directed by Reel Bear Media.
+The third single, "Stressed Out", was released on April 28 alongside a music video.
+On May 4, 2015, the band posted a YouTube video streaming the audio of the album's sixth track, "Lane Boy", and released "Ride" seven days later through the same media; both were also singles, being released on May 4 and 12, respectively.
+Between May 11 and 14, the band toured the UK.
+The music video for "Ride" was released on May 14.

 On May 19, 2015, the duo performed at the iHeartRadio Theater LA in Burbank, CA, to celebrate the album's release.
-The concert was livestreamed on iHeartRadio's website.
+The concert was live streamed on iHeartRadio's website.

 Composition

-Blurryface is primarily an alternative hip hop, indie pop, and reggae album with influences and elements of hip hop, rock, and pop.
+Blurryface is primarily an alternative hip-hop, alternative rock, electropop, indie pop, and reggae album with influences and elements of hip hop, rock, pop, dub, industrial, drum and bass, indie rock, dubstep, pop-punk, EDM, and jungle.